-In August of 2015, Wayne hosted Lil Weezyana Fest, a huge event just a month after the release of Free Weezy Album, Wayne hosted Lil Weezyana Fest.
-The night featured Wayne on stage with his Hot Boys brethren and Mannie Fresh (minus BG), Drake appearing and subsequently shutting down the TIDAL stream, Master P being brought out to perform "Make 'Em Say Uhh," and other N.O. notables like Ms. Tee, Curren$y, Big Freedia, DJ Jubilee, the list goes on.
+In August 2015, one month after the release of Free Weezy Album, Wayne hosted Lil Weezyana Fest.
+The night featured Wayne on stage with his Hot Boys brethren (minus B.G.) and Mannie Fresh, Drake appearing and subsequently shutting down the TIDAL live stream, an appearance by Master P for "Make 'Em Say Uhh," and other N.O. notables like Ms. Tee, Curren$y, Big Freedia, DJ Jubilee, and the list goes on.

-Wayne may be in the biggest fight of his career behind the scenes, but outwardly you wouldn’t be able to tell this is a man who once described himself as a prisoner.
-He has toured, created a festival, released an abundance of music, been featured on albums and in commercials, all with reality television stardom on the horizon.
-When it’s time to wage war with your label, especially a label like Cash Money who is used to fighting long battles in the courtroom, the outcome is very rarely one full of payouts and victories.
+Wayne may be in the biggest fight of his career behind the scenes, but outwardly, you wouldn’t be able to tell this is a man who once described himself as a prisoner.
+He has toured, created a festival, released an abundance of music, and has been featured on albums and in commercials, all with reality television stardom on the horizon.
+When it’s time to wage war with your label—especially a label like Cash Money who is used to fighting long battles in the courtroom—the outcome is very rarely one full of payouts and victories.

-Who knows if we'll ever get the Carter V, with every month that ticks by it's less likely, butregardless, I believe that Lil Wayne will be alright.
+Who knows if we'll ever get the chance to hear Tha Carter V—every month that ticks by, the album becomes less likely—but regardless, I believe that Lil Wayne will be alright.
 He's started to build a new kingdom in the same cage they tried to lock him in.